ameer851/axix-finance/.github/instructions/memory.instruction.md

   - Consider integrating a lightweight hash range audit script (CLI) for on-demand integrity scanning.

 Summary: 09-20 focused on formalizing runtime capability introspection, strengthening the investment ledger's test surface, seeding API specification work, and documenting remediation outcomes for future audits.

+### 2025-09-24 — Cron Missed Today (Hotfix Applied)

+- Symptom: Daily cron did not run today (no `job_runs` entry and stale status observed).
+- Hotfixes:
+  - Added startup catch-up in `server/cron-jobs.ts`: on process boot, if no run exists for today and the last run is older than 26 hours (or never), immediately execute `runDailyInvestmentJob` with `source = "cron-startup"`.
+  - Added a secondary safety schedule at `5 12 * * *` (12:05 UTC) that performs the same guarded idempotent check and runs with `source = "cron-safety"` if 02:00 UTC was missed.
+  - Both paths check `job_runs` for today before executing to avoid duplicate accruals.
+- Validation:
+  - Built server bundle successfully (`npm run build:server`).
+  - Local dry run via `npm run cron:dry-run` executed end-to-end with no errors (0 processed when nothing to do).
+- Ops Notes:
+  - Restarting the app will now self-heal missed runs via the startup catch-up.
+  - Ensure Fly scheduled Machine (if used) is updated to the latest image digest; the in-process node-cron remains as a backup schedule.

+### 2025-09-24 — Backfill for Missing Investments (Reinvest-Safe)

+- Enhanced `scripts/backfill-missing-investments.mjs` to:
+  - Detect reinvest transactions via `description` prefix `Reinvest -` and set `skipActiveDepositsIncrement = true` to avoid double-counting locked funds.
+  - Support `DRY_RUN=1` to log intended creations without writing.
+  - Schedule first profit date via `scheduleFirstProfit(investment.id)` after successful create for consistency with normal flows.

+- Usage: `DAYS=7 LIMIT=50 DRY_RUN=1 npm run backfill:investments` (flip DRY_RUN to apply).
+Env required: `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY`.